3 Surprising Reasons Why You Should Use Math Games

 Elementary math games are a practical way to increase student engagement.
 They not only provide extra practice, but they have many other benefits.

-Don’t get me wrong, I had some great teachers.
-But if I’m being honest (which I always am), I can remember every single teacher giving me sit and spit instruction.
+Don’t get me wrong; I had some great teachers.
+But if I’m honest (which I always am), I can remember every single teacher giving me sit and spit instruction.
 I’m guilty of it as well.

 There are many benefits to listening to instruction.
 But good teachers know that students have different learning styles.
-While some may enjoy listening to instruction, others may tune out the information.
+While some may enjoy listening to teachers, others may tune them out.

 Using games in the classroom is one of the easiest ways to get your students engaged with math content.
-Below are the three benefits for playing math games.
+Below are the three benefits of playing math games.

 1. Playing Math Games Build Community

-Games give your students an opportunity to be social with their peers.
+Games allow your students to be social with their peers.
 This helps support a positive classroom community.

 I always enjoy listening to my students play games together during the first few weeks of school.
 I’ll never forget my students David and Charlotte.
 They were timid and uncomfortable talking about math.

 As soon as they began playing the game, Charlotte struggled to explain her thinking.
 David worked to empathize with her and help her put her thinking into words.
 It wasn’t long until they began giggling.
 I tuned in to see what was going on.
 They were giggling because they shared the same thought process.

 Playing games with your students can also help you get to know them as well.
 They get the opportunity to see you make mistakes, be silly, and share stories.
 Modeling making mistakes conveys the message that it’s okay to take risks.
 This supports the growth mindset – which students need for creativity.